ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 In Android, the libraries embedded in an APK are placed within a directory dedicated for the specific application in the path `/data/app`.
 For our case, `libvuln.so` is placed in `/data/app/ardgeor.libabuse.poc.targetapp-1/lib/arm64`.
 For our attack, we would simply replace `libvuln.so` by the "liefed" version.
 We would also copy `librogue.so` in the same directory.

-At this point, there are two point that need to be clarified:
+At this point, there are two aspects that need to be clarified:

 1. Of course, we need to be `root` in order to write in `/data/app`.
 However, this does not necessarily entail to bypass the root protection, as this action can be carried out when the application is not running.
-Thus, it would be enough for an attacker to be have the capacity to temporarily elevate privileges.
+Thus, it would be enough for an attacker to just temporarily elevate privileges.
 2. Actually, the native libraries are placed in the directory for the application in `/data/app` as long as the flag `android:extractNativeLibs` is not set to `false` in the Android manifest.
-However, if we place the modified version of `libvuln.so` in this directory, it will be the binary loaded in memory, as that's the preferred location.
+However, if we place the modified version of `libvuln.so` in this directory, this will be the binary loaded in memory, as that's the preferred location.

 <p align="center">